-A prominent speaker in this area referred to eating disorders as the "feeling disorders" (Alicia Quintano, personal communication, May, 1997).
+A prominent speaker in this area referred to eating disorders as "feeling disorders" (Alicia Quintano, personal communication, May, 1997).
 There are many reasons why someone might develop an eating disorder, including difficulties with self-esteem, family problems, and issues related to body image.

 Purging can upset the body’s electrolyte balance, causing potentially serious heart problems, loss of tooth enamel, or serious intestinal problems.
 Not getting the nutrients necessary for good health, a student may develop dry skin and hair, experience hair loss, have brittle nails, and lack sufficient energy to function effectively in and outside of school.